-- Provide technical advice and operational support to the preparation, design and updating of the situation analysis to ensure that current and comprehensive evidence based data on child protection issues is available to guide UNICEF's strategic policy advocacy, intervention and development efforts on child rights and protection, and to set programme priorities, strategies, design and implementation plans. - Keep abreast of national, regional and international development priorities on child protection and rights to leverage UNICEF's position and competencies with donors, national governments, communities and constituents to advocate and promote child protection interventions, policies and social change to achieve goals on child's rights, protection, survival and wellbeing, as productive members of society. - Supervise the development of child protection programmes/projects (as a full component of the CO and/or UNDAF programmes).
-Establish plans of action, programme goals and results, using results-based planning methodology and terminology (RBM). - Guide and coordinate the timely preparation of programme recommendations and related documentation for inclusion in the Country Office Programme recommendation ensuring alignment with overall UNICEF Strategic (Child Protection) Plans, regional strategies and national priorities, plans and competencies. - Collaborate with national and global colleagues, partners and allies to develop partnership frameworks to address specific needs and to leverage resources for enhancing and scaling up child protection programmes/projects.
-Ensure synergy, integration, coherence, and harmonization of programmes/projects with UNICEF Strategic Plans and priorities, donors' development strategies/policies, national priorities/competencies and UN System development interventions/initiatives. - Ensure emergency preparedness is contained in national programmes/projects to ensure the protection and well being of children in cases of armed conflict, natural disasters and other emergency situations.
+- Provide technical advice and operational support to the preparation, design and updating of the situation analysis and Joint Response Plan (JRP) to ensure that current and comprehensive evidence-based data on child protection issues is available to guide Subsector strategic policy advocacy, intervention and development efforts on child rights and protection, and to set programme priorities, strategies, design and implementation plans. - Keep abreast of national, regional and international development priorities on child protection and rights to leverage Sub-Sector position and competencies with donors, national governments, communities and constituents to advocate and promote child protection interventions, policies and social change to achieve goals on child's rights, protection, survival and wellbeing, as productive members of society. - Supervise the development of child protection programmes/projects (as a full component of the Sub-Sector and JRP).
+Establish plans of action, programme goals and results, using results-based planning methodology and terminology (RBM). - Guide and coordinate the timely preparation of programme recommendations and related documentation for inclusion in the Joint Response Plan recommendation ensuring alignment with overall Sub-Sector Strategic (Child Protection) Plans, strategies and priorities, plans and competencies. - Collaborate with Child Protection Sub-Sector partners and allies to develop partnership frameworks to address specific needs and to leverage resources for enhancing and scaling up child protection programmes/projects.
+Ensure synergy, integration, coherence, and harmonization of programmes/projects with JRP Strategic Plans and priorities, donors' development strategies/policies, national priorities/competencies and UN System development interventions/initiatives.

+Ensure emergency preparedness is contained in programmes/projects to ensure the protection and wellbeing of children in cases of armed conflict, natural disasters and other emergency situations.